Jumia/techblog/_posts/2018-09-17-not-your-kind-of-automation.md

 ## About Me

-I’m Nuno Santos, started as developer at Jumia in 2012 and have been invited to be a Team Leader in 2015 and founded Ninja Bytes along with it’s members.
-A team that i’m proud of, being bold and innovative, brings innovation all the times and is always one step ahead leading Jumia to success.
+I’m Nuno Santos, started as a developer at Jumia in 2012 and have been invited to be a Team Leader in 2015 and founded Ninja Bytes along with it’s members.
+A team that I'm proud of, being bold and innovative, brings innovation all the times and is always one step ahead leading Jumia to success.

 Follow us:
 https://ninjabytesteam.com/